HelloTech/azure_postgres/README.md

 * lbType: Whether you want to create an external or internal load balancer.
 If set to internal the load balancer will only be accessible from inside the virtual network.
 Default("internal")

-* vnetName: If newVnet is set to yet the this will be name of the created vnet otherwise this is the name of already existing vnet to which the deployment will be associated.
+* vnetName: If newVnet is set to yes, this will be name of the created vnet.
+Otherwise, this is the name of already existing vnet to which the deployment will be associated.

-* zookeeperNetName: If newVnet is set to yes the this will be name of the created subnet for the zookeeper machines, otherwise this is the name of already existing subnet that will contain the zookeeper vm's.
+* zookeeperNetName: If newVnet is set to yes, this will be name of the created subnet for the zookeeper machines, otherwise this is the name of already existing subnet that will contain the zookeeper vm's.

-* postgresNetName: If newVnet is set to yes the this will be name of the created subnet for the postgres machines, otherwise this is the name of already existing subnet that will contain the postgres vm's.
+* postgresNetName: If newVnet is set to yes, this will be name of the created subnet for the postgres machines, otherwise this is the name of already existing subnet that will contain the postgres vm's.

 * zookeeperVMSize: The size of zookeeper vms.